LaMonte Wade Jr Player Props: Giants vs. Mets

-LaMonte Wade Jr -- batting .200 with two home runs, eight walks and three RBI in his past 10 games -- will be in action for the San Francisco Giants against the New York Mets, with Joey Lucchesi on the mound, on April 21 at 10:15 PM ET.
+After going 0-for-3 in his most recent game, LaMonte Wade Jr and the San Francisco Giants take on the New York Mets (who will hand the ball to Tylor Megill) at 7:10 PM ET on Sunday.

-He notched a home run while going 1-for-4 in his most recent game against the Mets.
+He had a hitless showing in his most recent game (0-for-3) against the Mets.

 LaMonte Wade Jr Game Info & Props vs. the Mets